Homemade Chicken Pot Pie

-- Heat butter in pan and then add flour.
+- Heat butter in the pan and then add flour.
 Cook for about a minute, then slowly whisk in milk and chicken broth.

 - Preheat oven to 425º.
 Make biscuits.

-- Sift flour, baking powder and salt into medium bowl.
-Add butter and goat cheese and with fingers, pinch and break apart pieces till mixture has the consistency of corn meal…some bigger pieces are OK.
+- Sift flour, baking powder, and salt into a medium bowl.
+Add butter and goat cheese and with fingers, pinch and break apart pieces till the mixture has the consistency of cornmeal, some bigger pieces are OK.

-- Pat out dough on floured surface.
+- Pat out dough on a floured surface.
 Cut into rounds and place over hot filling.
 Brush with melted butter.
-Place casserole on baking sheet to catch drips.
+Place the casserole on a baking sheet to catch drips.

 - Bake for 12-14 minutes or until the biscuits are browned.